ymherklotz/vericert/README.md

 and restart the build:

 ```
-# Remove any temporary build files
+# Remove the current build
 make clean-all

 # Build cohpred (3-valued logic solver)